rhoai-mlops/lab-instructions/docs/4-the-sound-check/1-enable-monitoring.md

     There are multiple dashboards already ready for you to observe your deployed model `jukebox`.
 Generate some traffic by using the Jukebox UI and check here!

-3. You can also query Prometheus by using promql query language to get some info about successfull requests to `jukebox` in your test environment.
+3. You can also query Prometheus by using promql query language to get some info about successful requests to `jukebox` in your test environment.

     Go to  `Metrics` tab and paste the below query and hit `Enter`.